Fire Levy Lid Lift

 We operate under a balanced budget and have passed all our financial and accountability audits by the state.

-Find more information about Camano Fire’s proposed levy lid lift with our Frequently Asked Questions handout (PDF)
+Click here for more information about Camano Fire’s proposed levy lid lift and our Frequently Asked Questions handout (PDF)

 How we are funded